Offering students a varied co-curricular programme

 Our wide range of sports help students develop their sense of team spirit and the drive to pursue their personal bests in both individual and team sports.
 The Blomfield Trophy is an annual competition awarded to the highest scoring House in the sports that are taught as part of the PE curriculum and CCF: athletics, badminton, cricket, cross-country, football, hockey, rugby, shooting, squash, swimming and tennis.

 Combined Cadet Force (CCF)

-The Combined Cadet Force is a uniformed youth organisation for boys from Year 9 that continues to be one of most popular enrichment activities.
+The Combined Cadet Force is a uniformed youth organisation for students from Year 9 that continues to be one of most popular enrichment activities.
 It is also open to students from our sister school, Jersey College for Girls.
-Pupils have the option to join the Army, Royal Navy or Royal Air Force sections from Year 9.
+Students have the option to join the Army, Royal Navy or Royal Air Force sections from Year 9.

 The CCF promotes the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance through exciting outward-bound activities that are sometimes challenging but always rewarding and fun.
 It is a great place to experience camaraderie and prepare for teamwork and leadership in a modern world.

 CCF is sponsored by the Ministry of Defence but is not pre-service training for the armed forces.
 The link simply means our students have access to unique experiences, including visits to RAF and Army bases in the UK or visits to Royal Navy vessels.
 Our cadets take part in regional and national competitions that test their practical skills and ingenuity.
 They also serve the community through ceremonial duties and charitable works and honour the traditions of the British Armed Forces' service men and women.